On Air Now Judi Spiers 6:00am - 8:00am

 Why do you play so many ads?

-Boom receives nothing from the money you pay the BBC for its radio services - so we need to air sufficient ads to pay the bills.
+Boom receives nothing from the money you pay the BBC for its radio services - so we need to play sufficient ads to pay the bills.
 Radio is an expensive business - with fees for presenters, technicians, producers, admin staff - and to the artists and musicians whose music you hear.
 There are huge fees too for transmission on DAB and online - plus marketing if listeners at large are to hear about us.

-No ads - no Boom!
+No ads - no Boom.
 Fewer ads - still no Boom!

 Why are ads repeated so much?

 The majority of Boom listeners - like those of most stations - dip in and out.
-Many listen for under an hour a day!
+Many listen for under an hour a day.
 Those who plan ad campaigns want as many listeners as possible hear their commercials sufficient times to recall the message.

 Why are some of the ads not aimed at people my age?

-Ads are often bought by agencies who buy campaigns across many radio stations aimed at different audiences.
+The majority of the ads you hear on Boom are not sold directly by us.
+They are often bought by agencies who buy campaigns across many radio stations aimed at different audiences.
 We get swept up into those.
+A little like ITV, where you see products which you feel aren't relevant - advertised in a variety of styles.

 Thankfully, they still pay the bills for the station you’re listening to.